Seagate/cortx-multisite/s3/replication/manager/README.md

 python3 setup.py install
 ```

+Replication manager currently provides ability to define target sites using
+following config files.
+These files needs to be updated to point to your test
+target sites.
+This is eventually be replaced using Bucket replication configuration
+from S3 server.

+Files to be modified.
+`~/.cortxs3/cortx_s3.yaml` and `~/.cortxs3/aws_s3.yaml`
+These can also be modified in source or use reference from source from
+`manager/src/config/` folder.

 Start the replicator.
 ```sh
 python3 -m s3replicationmanager
 ```

+Following sections specify how to test replication manager.
+Tests use some sample data, and one of the files used is
+`manager/tests/system/data/fdmi_test_job.json`

+Modify appropriate values to run a specific test.
+Most attributes are
+self explanatory.
+But `x-amz-meta-target-site` takes 2 different values
+as `cortxs3` for cortx target and `awss3` for aws s3 target.

 Run system tests after starting the Replication manager.
 ```sh